earthly/website/blog/_posts/2022-08-01-using-aws-graviton.md

 Companies around the world have used Graviton architecture to solve problems in their cloud workflows.
 Graviton isn't something that only benefits big companies, though—its high performance and low power consumption offer the flexibility to run cloud workflows of any size and take advantage of the savings Graviton provides.

 {% include cta/cta1.html %}

-## Outside Article Checklist

-- [ ] Optional: Find ways to break up content with quotes or images
-- [ ] Verify look of article locally
-  - Would any images look better `wide` or without the `figcaption`?